-Piggin thinks that Charmane is a kitten because thats what he sees on the outside but Charmane doesn't feel like a kitten on the inside.
+Written & directed by Vinnie Heaven Piggin thinks that Charmane is a kitten because that’s what he sees on the outside, but Charmane doesn’t feel like a kitten on the inside.
 Join two best friends as they learn about themselves and how to truly see each other.
 Charmane is a story about acceptance, courage and learning how to find your inner ROAR!
-A subtle exploration in to gender for children and their families.
+A subtle exploration into gender for children and their families.

 Created & performed by Sally Gibson and Nix Barnaville.
-Director & Dramaturg - Elise Heaven.
-(Vinnie's previous working name)
+Director & Dramaturg - Vinnie Heaven

 Flying high with the greatest of ease, the beautiful girl on the trapeze.
 The roar of the crowd, the dizzying height, the risk and the freedom, oh the touring life!
 But when the lycra doesn’t fit right and the party is over, there’s pain in the knees and in the right shoulder.
 How does she get her fill as she gets older?
 A life in the air, the thrills and the spills now comes with two pairs of leggings and some anti-inflammatory pills.

 A sharing of a creative exploration of ageing bodies by professional aerial artists-Nix Barnaville (46) and Sally Gibson (59), including a work in progress performance, an exhibition and a Q&A session …looking forward to a continued life in the air.